-ConocoPhillips developed a human rights training course, which incorporates IPIECA's guidance on human rights training and includes a module on security and human rights.
-The training was rolled out globally via a computer-based module to our stakeholder engagement practitioners and other operations staff and management as appropriate, based on location.
+ConocoPhillips developed and maintains several human rights training courses, which incorporates IPIECA's guidance on human rights training and includes a module on VPSHR.
+The training is available globally via computer-based modules to our stakeholder engagement practitioners and other operations staff and management as appropriate, based on location.
 We continue regular training of security providers in priority countries for security and human rights issues.